nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] How to Win Friends and Influence People -- Dale Carnegie
 - [ ] I, Me, Mine -- George Harrison
 - [ ] Catch 22 -- Joseph Heller
-- [ ] Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values -- Robert M. Pirsig
 - [ ] Go Set a Watchman -- Harper Lee
 - [ ] Understanding Comics: The Invisible Art -- Scott McCloud
 - [ ] Zen Guitar -- Philip Toshio Sudo